JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Bottom Feeder](https://zacharyabel.itch.io/bottomfeeder) by Zach Abel

 Bottom Feeder is a wonderful PuzzleScript game that explores an innocuous sounding twist on snakeoban: you move around like normal with your head, but can only eat from your tail.
 The way this works is when your tail comes into contact with a food pellet, it will gobble it up and move a space in that direction.
 The implications of this rule are quite interesting and are explored in the first few levels, while the later levels provide masterfully crafted snake challenges.

+It is unfortunate that snakes hold a reputation of being scary, menacing creatures that evolved to ambush, strangle, and poison their unsuspecting prey.
+I can assure you, however, that you will find the present breed of snakes who rapidly grow by devouring up their anus to be delightfully cute.

 ![bottomfeeder](https://joelthefox.github.io/img/BottomFeeder.png)